Library and Information Science

 Plan A (Thesis)

 The normal requirement for the MLISc degree under the thesis option is a minimum of 39 credit hours of approved graduate study.
 At least 27 credits must be taken in LIS courses or a combination of LIS and approved information and computer sciences courses.
-The student must also take 6 credit hours in LIS 700 Thesis Research and 3 credit hours in a research methods course.
+The student must also take 6 credit hours in LIS 700 Thesis Research and 3 credit hours in an approved research methods course.

 To advance to candidacy and become eligible to enroll in LIS 700 Thesis Research, students must complete at least 15 credits of course work, and defend a thesis proposal in a private meeting with their thesis committee.
 While it is strongly suggested that all committee members physically attend the thesis proposal defense meeting, remote participation is permitted.
 Upon approval of the committee, students advance to candidacy, conduct their research, and present their results at a public defense.